 Call me a spammer?
 I'll attack the Internet

-A computer screen inbox displaying unsolicited emails known as 'spam.'
+A computer screen inbox displaying spam emails.

 There's a good chance you've never heard of Spamhaus.
 The volunteer-run nonprofit functions as the self-appointed spam police of the Internet.
 That has caused many companies to turn against them.
 But none has rebelled so much against that blacklist as a Dutch web host named Cyberbunker -- named after the decomissioned NATO building it occupies in the Netherlands.